Medicines & Supplements A to Z > Prednisone

 CHINESE NAME: 強體松

-COMMON BRANDS IN HONG KONG: Apo-prednisone, Delatasone, Lodotra (modified-release)
+BRAND NAME(S) IN HONG KONG: Apo-prednisone, Deltasone, Lodotra (modified-release)

 What is Prednisone for?